12th Ave | 11th Ave | 10th Ave |

 Built on site of New York, New Haven & Hartford Depot,

-which in 1871 became P.T.
-Barnum's Hippodrome, later
+which in 1871 became PT Barnum's Hippodrome, later

 Gilmore's Garden, which the Vanderbilt family turned